shturmavik/shturmavik/README.md

 ### Hi, I'm Ivan, from Russia 👋
-I'm I'm a web-engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
+I'm a web-engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
 Some technologies I enjoy working with include Vue JS, Laravel, Bitrix.
 I know vanilla JS, Wordpress, Joomla, Drupal.
 I can create web-server with proxmox and web-services like nginx, gitlab, ssl and web-sites.

 ## Find me around the web 🌎:
 - Tinkering with interactions on <a href="https://codepen.io/Shturmavik/">Codepen</a> 🏓